 An issue that we have seen over the years with some offroad and dual-sport riding helmets is they have firm peaks that can break or crack easily, especially when they are put under aggressive riding conditions.
 As opposed to being made of hard plastic, this flexible peak can take a beating and come back for more.

 One of the comfort features that we really like about this helmet is the fit that you have through the front of the mask.
 You have plenty of room underneath the shield to wear eyeglasses, sunglasses, or to keep the shield open and throw on some goggles.
 That’s a little bit that goes a long way in terms of versatility and comfortability.

-It’s got LS2’s dual-mechanism ratchet straps to secure your head in the helmet.
-You also have an emergency cheek pad removal system.
-The cheek pads give you comfortable padding and contouring that will keep you comfortable and are also easy to remove and clean.
+It’s got LS2’s dual-mechanism quick release ratchet straps to secure your head in the helmet.
+The cheek pads have an emergency removal system.
+They also give you comfortable padding and contouring that will keep you comfortable.
+The cheek pads are also easy to remove and clean.

 There is a 3D mesh, bubble, comfort liner on the back or occipital region of the helmet which is another nice comfort feature on this model.
 If you are riding in a forward position with the back of the helmet leaning against your neck, this liner provides comfort while creating a microclimate along the posterior region of your helmet.
 The material and support works to wick sweat and keeps your head cool in hot weather, and actually helps hold warm air in the helmet for cold weather riding.